 “The treasures of the NEA, of the Temple, might be here in this area, in some part of the Church itself.
 And you have to know that we’ve dug only five percent of the church itself.”
 If the NEA story is bizarre, it is matched for strangeness in the rumors which connect the Crusaders and the Knights Templar with the treasures, a connection born in secret on the Temple Mount.

 Originally there were nine of them.
-A new order of warrior monks calling themselves the Soldiers of Christ.
-Within a hundred years they numbered their members in thousands, had become bankers to the King of France, and counted their wealth in millions.
-Was some of that wealth based on the treasures?
+A new order of warrior monks called themselves the Soldiers of Christ.
+Within a hundred years, they numbered their members in thousands, had become bankers to the King of France, and counted their wealth in millions.
+Were some of that wealth based on the treasures?

 This is El Aksa today, vastly changed since the Templars lived in it.
 But the point where the story of the treasures connects with the Templars is not inside the building but underneath.
 In the immense vaults below El Aksa, the Templars dug secretly for years.
 Was this dig their real mission, rather than protecting the Holy Land?

 “Well I think what’s interesting is that they dug for seven years; that they dug for seven years, I would say they were searching for something.
 Some people say that it was the Temple treasures, and others say that it was the Holy Grail.
 We know that there are a lot of rumors that they took something back with them, when they went back to Europe, back to France.